testsigmahq/testsigma-docs/src/pages/docs/FAQs/web-apps/how-to-turnoff-onboarding-tutorial.md

 ---
 title: "How to turnoff onboading tutorial?"
-metadesc: "This article explains how to turnoff onboading tutorial."
+metadesc: "Tutorials help users understand how to get started with automation in Testsigma.
+This article discusses how to turn off onboarding tutorials"
 noindex: false
 order: 24.13
 page_id: "Turnoff onboading tutorial"